zipy124/apiDocs/source/index.html.md

 siteid | `044` | Every room is inside a site (building).
-All sites have IDs. weeknumber | `8` | The week the booking is in. phone | `45699` | Phone number of the room (UCL extension).
+All sites have IDs. weeknumber | `8` | The week the booking is in. phone | `45699` | Phone number of the room (UCL extension). description |	`Lecture` |	Describes what the booking is.
+Could contain a module code (for example WIBRG005) or just the type of activity (for example Lecture).

 ### Paginated Request
 **Endpoint:** `https://uclapi.com/roombookings/bookings`